 Forms and Format

-When developing or adopting psychiatric nursing assessment forms, Brenda recommends that the form include prompts to remind nurses to assess and document those indicators which are critical to measuring the patients’ current mental status.
+When developing or adopting psychiatric nursing assessment forms, the form should include prompts to remind nurses to assess and document those indicators which are critical to measuring the patients’ current mental status.
 This ensures that necessary assessment data is included and is especially helpful for nurses who do not perform this type of assessment regularly.

 While scope of practice can vary among jurisdictions, most states require RN licensure for those completing an initial psychiatric assessment.
 Because psychiatric nursing requires a specific skillset, a correctional nurse working with the mentally ill should receive specialized training so that they can competently provide psychiatric care to the patients whom they serve.